vertica/vertica-kubernetes/DEVELOPER.md

    cp tests/kustomize-defaults.cfg my-defaults.cfg
    ```

-2. Edit my-defaults.cfg by setting the communal access point you want to use and the credentials to access the endpoint.
+2. Edit my-defaults.cfg by setting your own access point, bucket, region and credentials that you want to use.

 3. Set the KUSTOMIZE_CFG environment vairable to point to my-defaults.cfg
    ```